JdeRobot/traffic-monitor/README.md

 # traffic-monitor
 Traffic monitor is a vision based traffic sensor, able to gather several traffic stats using a simple stationary calibrated camera.
+TM sofware has been created as part of my [Ph.D thesis](https://rua.ua.es/dspace/bitstream/10045/68987/1/tesis_redouane_kachach.pdf).
 TM is able to process traffic flow on multiple lanes simultaneously in real-time.
 In the current version the software is able to:
-* Estimate the velocity of the vehicles
 * Classify the vehicles into five categories: Motorcycle, Car, Van, Bus and Truck
+* Estimate the speed of the vehicles
-* Vehicle count
+* Vehicles count

 [In this video](https://youtu.be/5Nu_BTPTc94) we can see the tool working on an offiline video of highway with multiple lanes.
 Following are some examples of traffic-monitor classification.